whitneyburton/portfolios/students/1806-front/mark-pearyer/template.md

 * [Original Assignment](http://frontend.turing.io/projects/2DoBox-Pivot-Mod1.html)

 ### (description)
+- Do you remember that project IdeaBox?…
+  We thought they were pretty great, but, we think it’s time to pivot those projects over to something we like to call 2DoBox.
+  You will be inheriting someone’s previous IdeaBox and pivoting it over to 2DoBox.
 ### (evaluation comments)
 * Git/Github
  - Nice work!
 Seeing a lot of commits and good context